 Anyway, Schifter got hers and we love Marden for dropping the hammer on the Carrie Bradshaw wannabee with a slap heard round the Manhattan socialite world.
-According to the Post, Marden walked up to Schifter at an exclusive West Village eatery called Bar Pitti and asked if she was "the [probably "bitch" or "tramp"] that has been [rhymes with puck]ing my husband?"
+According to the Post, Marden walked up to Schifter at an exclusive West Village eatery called Bar Pitti and asked whether she was "the bitch who has been fucking my husband?"

-Marden might just as well have made like Rick James and asked whether Schifter knew "what the five fingers said to the hand," because she allegedly proceeded to go all Bridge and Tunnel on the younger woman with a slap to the chops, at which point the other diners gave her a standing ovation.
+Marden might just as well have made like Rick James and asked whether Schifter knew "what the five fingers said to the face," because she allegedly proceeded to go all Bridge and Tunnel on the younger woman with a slap to the chops.
+At which point the other diners gave her a standing ovation.

-We love it, even though a fellow scribe was on the receiving end.
+We love the old girl for standing her ground.
+Even though a fellow scribe was on the receiving end of the working class justice she dispensed.

 Moral No. 1 of this story is that if you want to sleep around, don't marry.
-Moral No. 2 is that if you're gonna seduce a famous 72-year-old man you better make sure he's not married to Helen Marden, beause she's definitely a woman "who cares" as Lynyrd Skynyrd put it in the song "Gimme Three Steps."
+Moral No. 2 is that if you're gonna seduce a famous old man you better make sure he's not married to Helen Marden, because she's definitely a woman "who cares" as Lynyrd Skynyrd put it in the song "Gimme Three Steps."

-We love this story even more because Schifter is a fame addict who boasts of powerful connections, according to this article in the Page Six column of The New York Post, but hasn't written a single story any of us would want our lowly Bridge and Tunnel peasant bylines on.
+We love this story even more because Schifter is a fame addict who boasts of powerful connections, according to this article in the Page Six column of The New York Post.
+However, this poser hasn't written a single story any of us would want our lowly Bridge and Tunnel peasant bylines on.

 Sex and the City wannabees like Schifter are a plague in Manhattan.
-They think their genitals are made of gold, typically have no moral compass, and no agenda except self promotion and living out their Carrie Bradshaw fantasies.
+The obnoxious silver spoons think their genitals are made of gold, typically have no moral compass, and no agenda other than shameless self promotion.
+They're as obsessed with living out their adolescent Carrie Bradshaw fantasies as any 12-year-old Michael Jordan wannabee counting down to the final shot on a basketball court.

-The Cynical Times prefers people that get personally involved in helping the needy, rather than donating money to charities that pay six-figure salaries to the otherwise idle children of their wealthy benefactors.
+The Cynical Times prefers people who get personally involved in helping the needy, rather than donating money to charities paying six-figure salaries to the otherwise idle children of their wealthy benefactors.
 That means handing a blanket to the cold, a sandwich to the hungry, and a beer to any beggar bold enough to hold up a "need money for beer" sign.

 Here's how Schifter was quoted talking about working people in the exclusive Hamptons by exclusive New York Magazine: Helen Lee Schifter wanted to move an electrical outlet to the kitchen's center island.
 "The electrician who'd originally wired the house said, 'Oh, no, we can't do that,' " Schifter recalls.
 "Then my phone person from New York City told me it should be a simple job."
 Out here, she says, "they just don't want to bother."